Is Your New Oven Safe? Food Safety Guide for Modern Appliances

 • Poultry: 165°F

-• Raw meats: 145°F for whole cuts, 160°F for ground meats
+• Raw meats: 145°F for whole cuts 160°F for ground meats

-Failing to adhere to safe cooking practices can result in harmful pathogens surviving in your food, posing significant health risks.
+Failing to follow safe cooking practices can let harmful germs survive in your food creating serious health risks.

 Potential Toxin Formation